splicemachine/splice-community-sample-code/tutorial-mqtt-spark-streaming/README.md

 After completing the steps under How to Deploy the Tutorial Code, do the following:

 + Make sure mosquitto is started.
 See [Start mosquitto](#mosquittoStart) below.
 + Start the spark streaming script: run-mqtt-spark-streaming.sh.
-The first parameter is the address for the mqtt broker.
-The second is the topic name
+The first parameter is the address for the mqtt broker, The second is the topic name and the third is the number of seconds each stream should run
-+ sudo -su mapr ./run-mqtt-spark-streaming.sh tcp://srv61:1883 /testing
++ sudo -su mapr ./run-mqtt-spark-streaming.sh tcp://srv61:1883 /testing 10
 + Start putting messages on the queue.
 Follow the instructions under [How to put messages on the queue](#mosquittoPublisher)